JetBrains/jetbrains_guide/sites/pycharm-guide/contents/tutorials/fastapi-aws-kubernetes/auth_jwt/index.md

 To know about JWT, visit this [link](https://jwt.io/).

-Before beginning, I expect that you have already installed the python dependencies.
+Before beginning, I expect that you have already installed the Python dependencies.

 I will go to the **auth** folder and create the **router.py** file.